FDA approved for more than 25 years

 Low DHT Symptoms

-As mentioned, DHT has some crucial jobs.
-Low DHT is associated with certain health conditions, including:
+Low DHT is also associated with certain health conditions, including:

-• Delayed puberty (in children).
-Since DHT plays a role in puberty, low levels of DHT can delay puberty.
+• Delayed puberty.
+Because DHT plays a role in puberty, low levels of DHT can delay puberty.

 • 5-alpha reductase deficiency.
 Low DHT can be a symptom of low 5AR, which can affect genital development.